-The second added plot estimates the periodicity (the most likely image width in pixels).
-It is derived by taking the fourier transform of the data in the first plot, calculating the absolute value (i.e., removing the phase), then taking the inverse fourier transform.
-The location of the first major peak (above 0) is the most likely periodicity.
-In this case it’s 2592, shown on the upper right.
-This estimate may not work for all images.
-If necessary, you can zoom in by drawing rectangles around the region of interest.
-You may need to zoom in more than once to find the precise location of a feature.
-Double-click to zoom out.
+The periodicity is derived by calculating the Fourier transform of the one-dimensional image data, finding the absolute value (i.e., removing the phase), then taking the inverse Fourier transform.
+The location of the largest peak (above 0) is the most likely periodicity.
+In this case it’s 4096, shown on the upper right.
+Since this estimate may not work for all images, additional possible widths (periodicities) are displayed.

 (This is the “make-a-fake” operation, added in Imatest 5.1) There are occasions where raw images are needed to analyze the performance of signal processing algorithms, but real raw images (from cameras) may not be available.
 For such situations, images used in Rescharts, Multicharts, Uniformity-Interactive, and Image Processing can be saved as pseudo-raw images.

 Where high quality images are needed, we recommend running the Test Charts module and saving the chart image.
 Test Charts produces two types of image file: bitmap charts, which can be loaded directly into any of the modules listed above, and SVG (Scalable Vector Graphics) files, which can be opened and edited in Inkscape (an outstanding free open-source program) and exported as bitmap (PNG) files.
 Both types of image can be edited, for example to change a black & white image to black and red or blue (worse cases for Bayer demosaicing).
 We frequently recommend the Image Processing module, which can read any file image and degrade the image (adding noise, blur, etc.) then enhance the image (using tone mapping, bilateral filter, Unsharp Mask, etc.).